Close icon

 Rare but serious side effects include:

-• Increased risk of suicidal thoughts or actions (particularly in young adults)
+• Increased risk of suicidal thoughts or actions (particularly in young adults, learn more about antidepressants and teens here)

 • Serotonin syndrome or too high of serotonin levels